jenkinsci/compuware-zadviser-api-plugin/README.md

 ## Configuring for Topaz Workbench CLI & Host Connections

 In order to access zAdviser data you will need to point to an installed Topaz Workbench Command Line Interface (CLI).
-The Topaz Workbench CLI will work with host connection(s) you also need to configure to download zAdviser data, encrypt the data, and upload to Compuware where the data will be hosted in Kibana.
+The Topaz Workbench CLI will work with host connection(s) you also need to configure to download zAdviser data, encrypt the data and upload to Compuware.

 Navigate to Manage Jenkins / Configure System and go to Compuware Configurations section.